Green Dot Corporation: Reputation

-As of December 2017, Green Dot has the following ratings:
+As of December 2023, Green Dot has the following ratings:

-The majority of unfavorable reviews, listed in the sites above and other review sites, complain of Green Dot limiting access to a positive balance in the card, even though the funds have been added to the card with a cash purchase.
+The majority of unfavorable reviews, listed in the sites above and other review sites, complain of Green Dot limiting access to a positive balance on the card, even though the funds have been added to the card with a cash purchase.
 The reviews also underscore the unwillingness or incapacity of Green Dot customer service to resolve these issues.
 The majority of recent positive reviews on Consumer Affairs mention the convenience and speed of automatic direct deposits.

-Credit Cards
+Credit cards

 Green Dot Corporation also issues a secured payment card, the Platinum Visa Secured card.
 This is a Visa card that is secured by a deposit, and is not a debit card nor is it a prepaid card.
 It is a credit card.

 MoneyPak

-MoneyPak is used to deposit cash to a Green Dot prepaid cards but it can also be used to deposit cash onto third party prepaid or bank debit cards.
+MoneyPak is used to deposit cash to Green Dot prepaid cards but it can also be used to deposit cash onto third party prepaid or bank debit cards.
 MoneyPak is available in the same stores GreenDot prepaid is and most stores charge $5.95 for reloading.